top of page

 Bees, Wasps, Ants and Sawflies

-Hymenoptera is our largest insect order with around 7,800 species, of which close on 90% are wasps.
-It is a very diverse group with a rather complex taxonomic structure that can be a bit tricky to understand and, although it's important to follow the classification when listing individual species and their associated families, it makes a lot more sense here to adopt a relatively simple approach for quickly accessing the appropriate section.
+Hymenoptera is our largest insect order with around 7,800 species, of which nearly 90% are wasps.
+It is a very diverse group with a rather complex taxonomic structure that can be a bit tricky to understand and, although it’s important to relate to the formal classification system when listing individual species and their associated families, I've adopted the simple approach here to enable quick access to the appropriate section.

 APOCRITA | Aculeata